Refresh Bolivia

-Refresh Bolivia is a student non profit community originating from Harvard University.
+Refresh Bolivia is a student nonprofit organization originally founded at Harvard University.
 The organisation is dedicated to constructing a "maternal and child care oriented community health center" in Cochabamba, Bolivia.
-Currently, international chapters of the organization exist at the University of Toronto, McMaster University, and Queen's University.
+Previous international chapters of the organization have existed at the University of Toronto, McMaster University, and Queen's University.
+Current active chapters include the Cambridge chapter, Claremont chapter, and Rochester chapter.
+These include students from Harvard University, the Claremont Colleges, and the University of Rochester.
 According to the group, it has benefited "more than 2,000 people" by "constructing ecological bathrooms; teaching health workshops to men, women and children; and conducting research on the health needs of our target communities."
-Each January 20 students are recruited by the community to participate in a "two week-long service project."
+Each January, students are recruited by the community to participate in a "two week-long service project."